On this Day in History ... 06 March

 On 16 Nov 1867 William John Browne ffolkes Cricketer (age 47) died.

-Memorials in Church of St Mary Hillington [Map].
+Memorials in Church of St Mary, Hillington [Map].

 After 06 Mar 1821.
 Monument in Ripon Cathedral [Map] to George Coates of Bishopton sculpted by Fisher of York.

 On 06 Mar 1835 Margaret Williams Lady Williams (age 66) died.
-Memorial at St Asaph Cathedral sculpted by Richard Westmacott (age 59).
+Memorial at St Asaph Cathedral [Map] sculpted by Richard Westmacott (age 59).

 Margaret Williams Lady Williams: On 25 Apr 1768 she was born.
-On 21 Oct 1791 John Williams 1st Baronet (age 29) and Margaret Williams Lady Williams (age 23) were married.
-On 27 Jul 1798 John Williams 1st Baronet (age 36) was created 1st Baronet Williams of Bodelwyddan in Flintshire.
-Margaret Williams Lady Williams (age 30) by marriage Lady Williams of Bodelwyddan in Flintshire.
+On 21 Oct 1791 John Williams 1st Baronet and she were married.
+On 27 Jul 1798 John Williams 1st Baronet was created 1st Baronet Williams of Bodelwyddan in Flintshire.
+She by marriage Lady Williams of Bodelwyddan in Flintshire.

 Parsley Hay.
 March 6th was passed in opening a cairn or tumulus [Map] [Parsley Hay Barrow [Map]] of stone in a plantation near the Parcelly Hay wharf of the Cromford and High Peak Railway.
 We found the primary interment beneath the middle of the barrow, in a small oval excavation in the rook below the natural surface of the land, about three feet in depth, and not exceeding the same in its greatest diameter, consequently the body had been placed upright in a sitting or crouching posture, as was abundantly evident from the order in which the bones were found.
 The grave was roughly covered in with large flat slabs of limestone, which had prevented the material of the tumulus from quite filling it up; a good deal of earth had, however, been washed in, which had the effect of preserving the bones in unusual perfection.
 The remains accompanying the body were of the poorest description, consisting merely of three pieces of chipped flint, some shreds from a drinking cup, and various animal bones and teeth, some of which were calcined.
 The fine skull from this interment has been engraved in the magnificent work by Messrs.
 Davis and Thumam, entitled "Crania Britannica," where its internal capacity is given at 72½ ounces; length of the femur, 18.3 inches.
 The high antiquity of this interment may be inferred when we take into consideration the fact, that upon the covering stones there lay another skeleton, quite unprotected from the loose stone of the barrow, and accompanied by weapons indicating that the owner lived at a very remote period.
 This body was badly preserved, owing to the percolation of water through the over lying stones, but it appeared to have been laid as usual upon the lefl side, with the knees slightly advanced; near the upper part of the person were placed a very elegantly formed axe head of granite, with a hole for the shaft, and a very fine bronze dagger of the earliest or archaic bronze period, with three studs for fastening the handle.
 The engraving gives an accurate section of this remarkable barrow,